joj-macho/Math-Science-Playground/abundant-numbers/README.md

-# Abundant Numbers
+# Abundant Number Checker

 ## Description

-Abundant numbers are positive integers that have the intriguing property of being smaller than the sum of their proper divisors.
-This program, called the "Abundant Number Checker," is implemented in Python and allows users to perform various operations related to abundant numbers.
+Abundant numbers are positive integers that are smaller than the sum of their proper divisors.
+In other words, the sum of all the divisors of an abundant number, excluding the number itself, is greater than the number itself.
+For example, the number $12$ is an abundant number because the sum of its proper divisors ($1 + 2 + 3 + 4 + 6 = 16$) is greater than $12$.

+This program, Abundant Number Checker, is a Python program that allows users to check if a given number is an abundant number or list abundant numbers within a specified range.

 ## How it Works